glycerine/thinkgo/README.md

 Here is my outline for those learning Go.
 This will get you up to speed quickly.

 The [Go standard library](http://golang.org/pkg/) is a gem, and much, much more comprehensive than other standard libraries.
-In particular [net/http library](http://golang.org/pkg/net/http) is a full-on web serving framework, batteries included.
+In particular, the [net/http library](http://golang.org/pkg/net/http) is a full-on web serving framework, batteries included.

 a.
 Upfront hints: When googling or searching stack overflow, search for "golang" instead of "go".
 The standard alias "golang" has been adopted, even in the official website [golang.org](http://golang.org).